Grum999/BuliCommander/README.md

 ### Tested platforms
-Plugin has been tested with Krita 5.0.2 (appimage) on Linux Debian 10
+Plugin has been tested with:
+- Krita 5.0.2 (appimage) on Linux Debian 10

-Some tests have been made on Windows 10, can't guarantee that everything is working file on Windows.
+- Krita 5.0.2 on Windows 10

 Currently don't kwow if plugin works MacOs.
-I think it should be Ok, because of use of python and PyQt high level and multi OS file system functions, but...
+I think it should be Ok, but...

 ## Plugin's life